 By the end of this course, participants will be able to:

-- Assess your understanding of financial leadership and identify areas of improvement.
+- Assess your understanding of the five financial leadership principles.

 Session 4: EVALUATING THE EXECUTIVE DIRECTOR